Sardinia and Corsica

+The Province of Sardinia and Corsica (Provincia Sardinia et Corsica) was an ancient Roman province, that was encompassing Mediterranean islands of Sardinia and Corsica.
+It was created after the Roman conquest of the islands during the First Punic War (264–241 BC), and existed up to the administrative reforms of Augustus in the year 6 AD, when it was split in two separate provinces, Sardinia and Corsica.
+Both provinces continued to exist until Vandal conquest in the 5th century.

 Pre-Roman times

 The Nuragic civilization flourished in Sardinia from 1800 to 500 BC.
 The ancient Sardinians, also known as Nuragics, traded with many different Mediterranean peoples during the Bronze Age and early Iron Age, especially with the Myceneans and the Cypriots.
 Sardinians also built many coastal settlements, like Nora and Tharros, and the characteristic tower buildings the island is known for, the nuraghes.
 The similar Torrean civilization also developed in Southern Corsica, where several torri were built.
 The ancient Sardinians had reached a high level of cultural complexity, building large federal sanctuaries, where the Nuragic communities gathered to participate in the same rituals during festivities.
 The Nuragic people were able to organize themselves and accomplish several complex projects, such as building refined temples, hydraulic implants like fountains and aqueducts, and creating life sized statues despite the lack of an elite and lacking virtually any degree of social stratification.

 The Phoenicians later established several commercial stations in the coast of Sardinia, the Sardinians and Phoenicians coexisted in urban centers across the coasts.
 Along with them went the Greeks, who founded the colonies of Alalia in Corsica, and Olbia in Sardinia.
 The Carthaginians, then a Phoenician dependency, conquered Alalia in 535 BC with the Etruscans' help.
 After Corsica, even part of Sardinia came under the control of the Carthaginians.